Kwinana Power Station

 Background on Plant

 Kwinana Power Station (KPS) is owned and operated by Verve Energy, the West Australian government owned generation utility.
 The power station is located 20 kilometres south of Perth and was commissioned in November 1970.
+(Verve Energy was later merged into Synergy

 The power station was initially designed to run on oil but after the oil price shocks of the 1970's it was converted to burn coal.
 Later on gas-firing was introduced and in 2005 oil-firing recommenced.

 The power station comprised Stages A, B and C and -- along with a 20 megawatt gas turbine -- had a total generating capacity of 900 MW.
 In December 2008 Stage B was closed.
 Two high efficiency gas turbines are currently under construction and scheduled to be commissioned by the summer of 2011-12.
-Stages A and C run on coal.
+Stages A and C ran on coal.

 Verve Energy had announced that it planned to cease burning coal at the plant by 2008 when gas became available following the completion of the Dampier to Bunbury Natural Gas Pipeline (DBNGP).
 However, due to ongoing uncertainties about gas supply, Verve retreated from the coal-phase out and has announced plans to "continue burning coal at KPS for some years to come issues are resolved".